 Europe in Action speech by Pietro Vittorio Barbieri, EESC, President of Thematic study group disability rights.
-Session about the jobs for people for people with intellectual disabilities on 7th of September 2022 at the European Economic and Social Committee in Brussels.
+Session about employment for people with intellectual disabilities on 7th of September 2022 at the European Economic and Social Committee in Brussels.

 Thanks to Inclusion Europe for the invitation to this very important seminar.
 I have to say that I feel at home.
 I chaired one of those national umbrella organisations that helped the founding of EDF at the time of its inception.
 That organisation is taking together many different DPO’s among which the majority is of intellectual disability.
 I did it for 18 years and today’s issue was one of the main one.
 So I’m quite familiar with it.
 I’ll say it clear: it is far too easy to place a person with physical disability into a job.
 Indeed unemployment rates are testifying that for intellectual disability instead it is very very difficult task.
 At the same time successful stories of job placement of intellectual disabilities represent a step forward inclusion for all persons with disability.